intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 can ensure that the interoperability of a protocol remains viable.
 While backward compatible changes are always preferable to incompatible ones, it is not always possible to produce a design that protects the ability of all current and future protocol participants to interoperate.

-Developing and deploying changes that risk exclusion of previously interoperating implementations requires some care, but changes to a specification should not be blocked on the grounds of the risk of exclusion alone.
+Accidentally excluding unexpected participants is not usually a good outcome.
+When developing and deploying changes it is best to first understand the extent to which the change affects existing deployments.
+This ensures that any exclusion that occurs is intentional.

+In some cases, existing deployments might need to change in order to avoid being excluded.
+Though it might be preferable to avoid forcing deployments to change, this might be considered necessary.
+To avoid unnecessarily excluding deployments that might take time to change, developing a migration plan can be prudent.

 Exclusion is a direct goal when choosing to be intolerant of errors (see
 {{intolerance}}).
 Exclusionary actions are employed with the deliberate intent